Luigi Ghirri's Photography in Bologna

 The Neptune fountain is in a terrible state.

-The huge corrosion of the bronze makes the symbol of Bologna in danger and in need of recovery.
+The huge corrosion of the bronze puts the symbol of Bologna in danger and in need of recovery.

 But how to keep Neptune away from Bolognesi for months?